 A Federal Reserve that is insulated from short-term political pressures but accountable to public concerns is more likely to pursue policies that align with its congressional mandate to promote stable prices, full employment, and moderate long-term interest rates.

 The Federal Reserve has a number of responsibilities, but its most visible role is the formulation of monetary policy.
 While the Federal Reserve's Board of Governors is appointed by the President and approved by the Senate, and the chairman of the Board reports to Congress bi-annually, the Fed conducts monetary policy without further legislative or executive branch involvement.
-A consensus has evolved among economists that a politically insulated Fed is more likely to pursue policies that align with its congressional mandate, last revised in 1977, to promote the goals of moderate long-term interest rates, maximum employment, and stable prices.
+A consensus has evolved among economists that a Fed with independence in the conduct of monetary decisions is more likely to pursue policies that align with its congressional mandate, last revised in 1977, to promote the goals of moderate long-term interest rates, maximum employment, and stable prices.

 Elected governments in a democratic society potentially face incentives to pursue accommodative monetary policies that promote output and employment for political gain in the short run, even when those policies would eventually lead to inflation.
 Independent central banks can better maintain credibility for consistently pursuing price-level stability than those that do not enjoy independence.
 That independence is necessarily limited, however, as a central bank serves a public purpose and must be accountable to the government.